the-aerospace-corporation/satcat5/doc/FAQ.md

 The low-speed segment services all I2C, SPI, and UART ports.
 It is always powered on and ready to receive frames.
 It has an 8-bit datapath and relatively small buffer sizes.
-This segment allows runt frames (see below), and only allows one MAC address per port.
+This segment allows runt frames (see below).

 The high-speed segment services all gigabit Ethernet ports.
 It can be shut down to save power.